 Lavender oil is rich with a potent substance called alpha-pinene, which provides antifungal and antibacterial properties.
 When used in low concentration, lavender oil effectively minimizes infection and kills various type of fungus.
 Although effective when used alone, lavender oil can be mixed with other antifungal oils such as tee tree and jojoba to get maximum results.

-To make foot soak, fill basin with 10 cups of warm water and add 10 to 15 drops of lavender and jojoba oil.
+To make foot soak, put 10 cups of warm water in a bucket or tub and add 10 to 15 drops of lavender and jojoba oil.
 Soak your feet for about an hour.
 Do this 3 times a week.
 When symptoms disappear, lessen to once a week soaking.

 5. Baking Soda

-Baking Soda is rich with alkaline, a substance that prevents fungal infection.
+Baking Soda is rich in alkaline, a substance that prevents fungal infection.
 Baking soda is cheap and can be directly used as a foot powder.

 To use as a foot bath, mix 3 tablespoons of baking powder with 3 cups warm water.
 Clean feet with soap and dry.
 You can either soak the affected area or damp a soft cloth and wipe.
 Repeat 2 times daily preferably after a hot bath.